kimajoz/ror_d03/README.md

 4) Test you replaced all your 'TODO' config part: grep -Hrn 'TODO' –color=always .

-5) To check everything is working fine type: bin/console
+optionnal: (5) To check everything is working fine type: bin/console
-(if you haven't, install the require gems missing, ex: gem install colorize
+(if you haven't, install the require gems missing, ex: gem install colorize)

 6) Install our Gem:
 gem install ./deepthought-0.0.1.gem